CiscoDevNet/terraform-provider-iosxe/docs/resources/rest.md

 ### Optional

 - **payload** (String) The payload for the HTTP "POST", "PATCH", and "PUT".
-The provider will set it to null-value at the time of HTTP "GET" and "DELETE"
+The provider will set it to null-value at the time of HTTP "GET" and "DELETE".

 ### Read-Only

 - **response** (String) The HTTP response from the HTTP "GET".
-The provider will set it to null-value at the time of HTTP "POST", "PATCH", "PUT", and "DELETE"
+The provider will set it to null-value at the time of HTTP "POST", "PATCH", "PUT", and "DELETE".